Skip to content

 implementation object ?

-The implementation object will usually at least contain the role name (e.g. const char *) and either the property value itself (or an index - for instance - to identify the channel).
+The implementation object will usually contain at least the role name (e.g., const char*) and either the property value itself or an index (for instance, to identify the channel).

 Devices#